ANAVI Gardening uHAT is a low-cost, open source Raspberry Pi add-on board that helps you develop smart solutions for monitoring and growing plants.

 In 2021 we revived the project using Microchip’s MCP3002 analog-to-digital converter (ADC) and low-cost capacitive soil-moisture sensors made of corrosion-resistant materials.

 ANAVI Gardening uHAT is available in three do-it-yourself kits.

 As with all ANAVI projects, ANAVI Gardening uHAT combines open source hardware with free and open source software:

 There are literally hundreds of automated-gardening solutions on the market.
 Unlike the rest, ANAVI Gardening uHAT is simple, affordable, easy to use, and extremely powerful in the hands of a skilled maker.
 And if you’re new to the Raspberry Pi ecosystem, don’t worry.
 Not only is this project entirely open source, it is designed to help newcomers to the Raspberry Pi ecosystem get started easily, thanks to its thorough documentation and helpful sample code.

 Over the years, we have delivered many open source hardware products.
 In the process, we have established a reliable supply chain that ensures consistently high quality.
 We work with trusted local factories in the EU.
 The printed circuit board of ANAVI Gardening uHAT has a green solder mask and a gold surface finish.
-Following the Raspberry Pi Foundation’s HAT (Hardware Attached on Top) specifications, the EEPROM on each board will be carefully flashed.
-All features will be manually tested, and each kit will be packaged in a recyclable cardboard box.
+Following the Raspberry Pi Foundation’s HAT (Hardware Attached on Top) specifications, the EEPROM on each board is carefully flashed.
+All features are manually tested, and each kit is packaged in a recyclable cardboard box.